Idaho Summer Memories: A snapshot of solitude that we experienced near Sun Valley.

 Talking of the Kubota Garden here is some pertinent history about the garden and its creator …

 Fujitaro Kubota emigrated from Shikoku, Japan in 1907 and established the Kubota Gardening Company in 1923.
 Projects of his included the garden at Seattle University and the Japanese garden at Bloedel Reserve on Bainbridge Island.
-In 1927, he bought 5 acres (20,000 m2) of swampland in Rainier Beach with the help of a friend, as he was not able to make the purchase because of his Japanese descent.

 Over the last several months I feel like there has been a Cambrian explosion in the number of PKM Apps out there.
 I have been curiously watching (and trying) some of them.
 I don’t know how note-taking suddenly became a problem that companies are trying to solve.